 The Anti-Infective Resistance and Targets (AIRT) study section reviews applications that focus on the mechanisms of drug resistance in bacterial, viral (excluding HIV), and eukaryotic pathogens.
-This study section also reviews applications focused on the discovery and initial characterization of novel anti-infective drug targets.
+This study section also reviews applications focused on the discovery and initial characterization of novel anti-infective drug targets, and the development of anti-infective biologics.

 - Mechanisms of the origin and spreading of anti-infective drug resistance ranging from molecular to population-level approaches